mnmalone/mnmalone2021/_posts/2021-10-10-schlocktober-week-1.md

 # Final Thoughts

 Through the <b>Schlocktober 2021</b> writing that I’ve done so far, I’ve already managed to learn a lot about my own writing process, such as how the hardest part of writing for me is finding the optimal starting point of a story, or how I excel at building out concrete descriptions but wrestle with staying in active voice.
 I can already tell how just being more aware of these areas of growth has made a positive impact in my writing, and I imagine that continuing to practice this mindfulness will only reveal more places to improve and more avenues to succeed in that improvement.

-With the amount of subject exploration, creative practice, and routine building that this project has afforded me in this week alone, though, I’d say <b>Schlocktober 2021</b> has been a rousing success so far!
+Considering the amount of subject exploration, writing practice, and routine building that this project has afforded me in this week alone, though, I’d say <b>Schlocktober 2021</b> has been a rousing success!

 If you’ve been following this project, I hope you’ll take the time to comment below or reach out via [Facebook](https://facebook.com/maxwell.irl) or [Twitter](https://twitter.com/maxwell_irl) to let me know what you think about each prompt!
 I’ll be posting the next <b>Schlocktober 2021</b> recap on October 17, where I’ll go into detail regarding my responses for Week 2’s prompts and share another piece.